 Although the emission of exhaust gases by ships is increasingly being regulated, some emissions do not only contribute to climate change, but can also determine local impacts on coastal areas and related coastal and marine activities (e.g. coastal tourism or recreational activities as sailing).
 Noise pollution from ships negatively affects marine mammals.
 In shallow areas, shipping causes damages to the seabed and negatively affects the benthic ecosystem.
 In case of collision and groundings, the considerable areas may be polluted through oil spills; oil spill risk assessment is certainly one of the most relevant environmental implications of shipping to be taken into account in MSP.
 In addition, sub-optimal routing increases fuel consumption and, consequently, contributes to climate change.
 Furthermore, traffic flows may change at the expense of shipping and in favour of other, less environmentally friendly transport modes.

-SHIPPING: Determining the width of a shipping route
+SHIPPING: How does one determine the width of a shipping route?

 The width of a shipping route has to be determined by a number of factors, including traffic density and size of vessels sailing on this route.
 There are several approaches for determining the actual width, however, it should encompass the widths of the path foreseen for actual navigation, a safety zone adjacent to this paths (to allow for turn-around) as well as the 500 metres safety zone around installations and structures required by rule 8 of the International Regulations for Preventing Collisions at Sea (COLLREGS).
 The safety zone in between the path for navigation and the 500 metres safety zone serves as a buffer in emergency situations.
 It must be wide enough to allow for a turnaround of a vessel.